WiFeS observations of nearby southern Type Ia supernova host galaxies: Results

-For SN 2016hpx, of the two publicly available spectra (different reductions of the same spectrum) on the Weizmann Interactive Supernova Data Repository\footnote{\url{https://www.wiserep.org/object/9647}} (WISeREP), one does indeed show a faint peak in the wavelength region that would be consistent with a host galaxy around $z=0.033$; however, the other does not.
+For SN 2016hpx, the original redshift $z_{\text{old}}=0.033375$ was measured from the publicly available SN classification spectrum which showed possible host galaxy H$\alpha$ emission \citep{Foley2018, Dimitriadis2016}.
+Of the two publicly available reductions of the same spectrum on the Weizmann Interactive Supernova Data Repository\footnote{\url{https://www.wiserep.org/object/9647}} (WISeREP), one does indeed show a faint peak in the wavelength region that would be consistent with a host galaxy around $z=0.033$; however, the other does not.
 This could be a chance detection of a faint emission line, but it is only a single, weak feature and the spectra are low resolution and quality.
-The discrepancy with our measurement would be consistent with the original redshift being mistaken as it is not a case of galactic rotation since the host, LEDA 762493, is almost face-on and the SN occurred only $3^{\prime\prime}$ from the core.
+The discrepancy with our measurement of $z=0.031831$ (a difference of $1.5\tten{-3}$) would be consistent with the original redshift being mistaken as it is not a case of galactic rotation since the host, LEDA 762493, is almost face-on and the SN occurred only $3^{\prime\prime}$ from the core.

 Intriguingly, the magnitude of the offset with Pantheon+ is almost exactly that of the average geocentric correction of 11.7 \kms\ ($z=3.9\tten{-5}$) we apply to our redshifts.
 Since the offset is so small, the most likely reason we see it is just due to chance.
 Perhaps it could imply that the historical redshifts from Pantheon+ did not have a geocentric correction applied, but this is difficult to test, as it requires the exact observation location and time.
 In any case, the individual large redshift discrepancies are potentially more interesting than this small systematic offset.